-Ronald Berkman President The University reserves the right to amend its rules and regulations within the limits commonly accepted by colleges and universities.
+Ronald Berkman President Cleveland State University : Academic Actions and Exceptions - Last updated: 19 Jul, 2011 The University reserves the right to amend its rules and regulations within the limits commonly accepted by colleges and universities.
 Students must keep themselves informed of amendments.